 It is not just the owner who grieves over the loss of a pet; so can other animals in the household.
 Some people prefer to let the other animals see the body of their friend so they recognize he has died and can say ‘goodbye’.
-The best thing to do is to carry on with the remaining pets’ routine as normal, and to let them work out a new hierarchy among themselves.
-Perhaps the last thing you need right now are the potential problems that introducing a new pet into the equation may, well bring.
+The best thing to do is to carry on with the remaining pets’ routine as normal and to let them work out a new hierarchy among themselves.
+Perhaps the last thing you need right now is the potential problems that introducing a new pet into the equation may, well bring.

 Time for a successor

 Only you will know when the time is right to get another cat.
 When it is, remember that there are plenty of homeless felines, young and old, waiting in rescue centres to fill the gap in the life of a special someone who can offer them the life they deserve – a good, caring home and lots of love.